THE REVELATION: STRUCTURE, SURVEY, AND KEY SYMBOLS

 Now, while these ideas, and this approach, are extremely helpful, I would nevertheless issue a caveat.
 The Revelation is concerned not only with the course of the High King’s heavenly reign, but also with the Consummation by which he will bring it to a close.
 But if this so, it follows that the book can and must use some of its symbols to refer to unique historical events.
 And for those upon whom the very end of the age has come, this is vital information indeed.

 Let us consider an outstanding example.
 In Revelation 11:3-6 we learn of the spiritual career of the Two Witnesses.
 Described in language and imagery reminiscent of Moses and Elijah—and also of the disciples whom Jesus sent out two by two to preach the Gospel of the Kingdom to Israel—they represent the witnessing Church.
-God calls them to prophesy (i.e., to preach the Gospel) for 1260 days, a number symbolizing the entire Church Era as a season of exile and persecution (see 1 Kings 17:1f).
+God calls them to prophesy (i.e., to preach the Gospel) for 1260 days, a number symbolizing the entire Church Era as a season of exile and persecution during which God faithfully provides for His pilgrim people (see 1 Kings 17:1f).
 So then, all Christians of all times can see themselves in the Two Witnesses.

 However, when we reach verses 7-13, the focus narrows.
 Now the Spirit is speaking concretely about the last generation of witnessing Christians; the generation that will see the completion of the Great Commission (11:7); the generation that will see the Beast (hitherto restrained from thwarting the Church’s mission, 20:1-3) rise up out the abyss (Satan’s dwelling), make war with them, overcome them, and “kill” (i.e., thoroughly suppress) them (11:7-10); and yet, this is also the generation that will see the return of Christ in glory, the resurrection of the dead, and the Last Judgment (11:11-19).
 Here, then, the symbols do indeed point to unique events in a unique portion of Salvation History.
 Here, the universal Church cannot see herself (much as she might like to), but only that portion of the Church that will serve Christ during the days of the Last Battle.